tnichols217/notes/APBiology/2/Notes/BILL.md

     Double membrane that forms the boundary between the nuclear contents and the cytoplasm; perforated with pores

 16. Extracellular Matrix
+    Proteins found outside an animal cell that function in support, adhesion and movement

 17. Nucleolus
     Where the components of the ribosome are synthesized and assembled; found in the nucleus